hexian000/neosocksd/API.md

     local begin = neosocksd.now()
     local ok, result = await.invoke([[await.sleep(1); return "ok"]], addr) if not ok then
-        -- on failure, the result is string error("invocation failed: " .. result)
+        -- on failure, the result is a string error("invocation failed: " .. result)
     end
-    -- on success, the result is function ok, result = result()
+    -- on success, the result is a function ok, result = result()
     if not ok then
         error("remote error: " .. result)